firec0der/fe-coding-challenge/issues/0-hello-world.md

 3. **Code**

 We like functional programming in Protetiko, so it's nice if you (at least) don't mutate your data and do some simple FP things like pure functions, currying, function composition.
+You can use [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) or [ramda](https://github.com/ramda/ramda) if you like to.

 Please, use some typing (at least for components props) in the project.